Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Machine learning methods

-Here, $\rho^\ast_p$ is the normalized particle density and $\rho_0=0.14$ is an empirically chosen density scale that results in a distribution of $\rho^\ast_p$ that is most nearly symmetric.
-This value corresponds roughly to the average particle density.
-The mapping between $\rho_p^\ast$ and $\rho_0$ is one-to-one, and it can be easily inverted using a softplus-like function:
+Here, $\rho^\ast_p$ is the normalized particle density and $\rho_0=0.14$, which corresponds roughly to the average particle density, is empirically chosen to make the distribution of normalized density $\rho^\ast_p$ most symmetric.
+The mapping between $\rho_p^\ast$ and $\rho_0$ is one-to-one, allowing us to invert $\rho_p^\ast$ using a softplus-like function,